DylanRussell/nursing-home-app/README.md

 $ python manage.py fake_data
 ```

-This will create 4 different users, with 4 different roles you can use to login.
+This will create 4 different users (amongst other things), with 4 different roles you can use to login.

 pw: abc123